GabriFila/app-sagra-pesto/README.md

 CashRegisterPage
 - setup listener for storage
+- filter courses from storage where inMenu==true and set them to state(storage)
+- useState = storage : IStorageCourse[]
+- useReducer =
+  - newOrder : {orderNum: number, total: number, courses: IStorageCourse[]}
+  - dispatchActions: IReducerAction
+    - (ADD_DISH, dishName)
+    - (REMOVE_DISH, dishName)
+    - SEND_ORDER
+    - PRINT_ORDER
+- map state(storage) to list of CashRegisterCourse, if in newOrder there is a course with same name pass it as prop
+- one card with CashRegisterConfirmOrder pass newOrder reduced to total

+CashRegisterCourse (courseInMenu : IStorageCourse, courseInOrder ?: IStorageCourse, dispatch)
+- map dishes to CashRegisterDish, if in courseInOrder there is a dish with the same name pass the qt as prop as prop

+CashRegisterDish (courseInMenu : IDish, newOrderQt : number, dispatch)
+- a row with dish name, qt in storage, '-'. '+' and newOrderQt
+- on click of '-' and '+' trigger dispatch action with name of dish

+CashRegisterConfirmOrder
+- display total from props
+- on click of sendButton dispatch SEND_ORDER action

+cash register reducer actions:
+- ADD_DISH:
+  - copy state and find course where dishes includes a dish with name = payload, increment qt and recalculate total
+- REMOVE_DISH:
+  - copy state and find course where dishes includes a dish with name = payload, decrement qt and recalculate total
+- SEND_ORDER:
+  - call createOrder firebase cloud function, then set orderNum as the one received
+- PRINT_ORDER:
+  - set qt of newOrder to 0, and print...
+#### domain/cassaBar
+- [ ] InstantCashRegisterPage
+  - [ ] CashRegisterCourse
+    - [ ] CashRegisterDish
-- state=storage
+  - [ ] InstantCashRegisterConfirmOrder

+InstantCashRegisterPage
+- setup firestore listener for storage
+- state = all courses in storage where isInstant=true
 - add useReducer:
-  - state: currentOrder
+  - state: {newOrder : StorageCourse[]}
   - dispatchActions:
     - ADD_DISH
     - REMOVE_DISH
     - SEND_ORDER
-- map courses where inMenu=true in storage to list of CashRegisterCourse
+- map state to CashRegisterCourse and pass single course as props
-- one card with CashRegisterConfirmOrder pass totalOrder

-CashRegisterCourse
-- map dishes to CashRegisterDish

-CashRegisterDish
-- state=qt
-- a row with dish name, qt in storage, '-'. '+' and qt
-- on click of '-' and '+' trigger dispatch action with name of dish

-CashRegisterConfirmOrder
+InstantCashRegisterConfirmOrder
 - display total from props
 - on click of sendButton dispatch SEND_ORDER action

-#### base/cassaVeloce
-- [ ] CashRegisterPage
-  - [ ] CashRegisterCourse
-    - [ ] CashRegisterDish
-  - [ ] CashRegisterConfirmOrder
-  - [ ] CashRegisterSearchButton

-#### base/cameriere
+#### domain/cameriere
 - [ ] WaiterPage
   - [ ] WaiterOrder
     - [ ] WaiterOrderCourse